 Habitual Drunkenness and/or Habitual Intoxication Based on the Use of any Narcotic Drug

 Habitual drunkenness does not necessarily mean that the person is an alcoholic – although that can be what it means in many cases.
 “Habitual” is not the same as “constant.”
 Instead, “habitual” means that it happens regularly.
 Habitual drunkenness means regular intoxication.
 A glass of wine at dinner each night is habitual, but, depending on the size of the glass, not habitual drunkenness.
 The intoxication can also be based on the use of any narcotic drug.
 This includes both illegal drugs and prescription drugs.
 Just as with the glass of wine at dinner example, the regular use of prescription pain killers can be habitual without being considered habitual intoxication.
 Regular and sustained abuse of those same prescription pain killers, however, can be considered habitual intoxication.

-Couples that have lived apart for one year, upon mutual agreement, may file for a no fault divorce at the end of the year.
+Couples that have lived apart for one year, upon mutual agreement, may file for a no-fault divorce at the end of the year.
 Note: it is important that the spouses live separately.
-Living separate lives, even in separate bedrooms in the same house, does not qualify for the requirement that the couple live apart.
-Additionally, during this one year separation, there can be no nights wherein the spouses share the night together.
+Living separate lives, even in separate bedrooms in the same house, does not qualify for the requirement that the couple lives apart.
+Additionally, during this one-year separation, there can be no nights wherein the spouses share the night together.
 This starts the clock over again.

 If You Are Thinking of Getting a Divorce